baconsaur/text-generator/README.md

-Quick and dirty text generating LSTM in TensorFlow.
-I've been training it on my laptop, so it'll be a while before I know if it's good yet.
+Text generating LSTM in TensorFlow.

 To run with conda:
 ```bash